Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 # Multidimensional Indices

+TODO: Replace bullet points in this document with subsections.

 Unlike [slices](slices-docs) and [integers](integer-indices), which work not only on NumPy arrays but also on built-in Python sequence types such as `list`, `tuple`, and `str`, the remaining index types do not work at all on